Owning a business has been extra challenging the past year. You deserve a break to kick back and relax this holiday season.

 - Take a course to master a tool or technology that you’ve felt stumped by.
 Perhaps it’s time to learn more about finances.
 Or, maybe it’s Photoshop, WordPress, Google Analytics, or another tool.
 LinkedIn Learning and Skillshare have some great micro-learning courses to help you!

 - There are so many “Top Book” lists around this time of year.
 Why not pick a title and kick back by the fireplace to read at your leisure.
-Here’s a TIME’s list of the 10 best fiction books to get you started.
 If business books are more your thing, check out this list we curated earlier this year.

 - Connect with real people!
 Of course, that’s easier said than done this year.
 If you have a mentor (and you should) our bet is it’s sometimes difficult to find time to connect.
 So schedule a virtual coffee or dinner with your mentor over the holidays.
 Because you’re both in that “downtime” mode, the conversation will probably lead to some amazing ah-ha moments!